octorrent/rbootstrap-dht/README.md

 The first argument when launching the server is its own IP.
 This is not only relevant for binding the socket to this interface but is also used when generating its own DHT node ID.

-The number of threads defaults to the number of CPU cores but can be overridden by the `--threads` argument.

 The number of DHT nodes to keep in the cache of nodes to hand out defaults to 10000000 and can be overridden by `--nodes`.
 It may not be lower than